-If you’re determined to do things manually, you’ll first have to remove any internal structures your model might have.
+If you’re set on doing things manually, you’ll first have to eliminate any internal structures your model may have.
 Next, lower the face count until your object is considerably simplified but still recognizable.
 You’ll probably also have to reduce the poly count, just to make things easier.

 Before you begin printing, add a drop or two of oil to your mold.
 This will help prevent the prints from sticking and make it easier to remove the final product.